 - No Internet Connection Required: One advantage to displaying content through a direct connection computer and cable is that internet connectivity is not required if your content is saved to the hard drive of the computer.

-- Failure to Connect Regularly: A direct connection must be powered up each and every day.
-If the employee assigned to manage this system isn’t at work one day, the screen may be down or showing content.
+- Inability to Connect Regularly: A direct connection must be powered up each and every day.
+If the employee assigned to manage this system isn’t at work one day, the screen may be down or show dated content.

 - Intentional or Accidental Human Disruption: A direct connection between a computer and a screen is easy to disrupt.
 Employees or visitors may “borrow” your HDMI cabling or may opt to directly connect their own computer to the screen and forget to reconnect your configuration.

-- Inability to Scale: With a direct computer to screen connection, you must have a computer assigned to every screen.
-And someone designated to power up, login, and manage each individual screen and content.
-If that person is not the owner of the dashboard, you are also putting your security at great risk.
+- Inability to Scale: With a direct computer-to-screen connection, you must have a computer assigned to every screen.
+And someone designated to power up, log in, and manage each individual screen and content.
+If that person is not the owner of the dashboard, you are also putting your network and data security at great risk.

 Use Screencast to Display a Dashboard on a TV